 Detox

-One of the first ways to help people who abuse cocaine stop taking the drug is to detox them.
-This can lead to the withdrawal symptoms listed above.
-However, medical detox is done under the supervision of medical personnel, who can help make the process as painless as it possibly can be.
+Stopping cocaine use can lead to withdrawal symptoms with negative side effects, but since medical detox is done under the supervision of medical personnel, they can help make the process as painless as it possibly can be.

 Dual Diagnosis

+For some people, cocaine usage is the result of coping with an untreated mental health concern.
 It should also be said that cocaine use often exacerbates existing mental health disorders.

 Therapeutic Interventions

-Individual and group counselling are both important facets of cocaine addiction treatment.
+Individual and group counselling are both important facets of addiction treatment.
 They can give a recovering addict a safe space to talk about their feelings, share their struggles, and develop coping mechanisms to manage their cravings.

 Evidence-based practices such as Cognitive Behavioural Therapy (CBT) and Motivational Interviewing (MI) can help people understand the root causes of their addiction and develop skills for long-term recovery.